Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Weakly nonlinear expansion for the canonical model

 \subsection{Spontaneous motion}

-The linear problem at order $\epsilon$ is homogeneous.
-Nonetheless, it can be shown to possess a family of non-trivial solutions corresponding to steady rectilinear motion of the particle with an arbitrary velocity vector $\bU_1$ and without rotation, i.e., $\boldsymbol{\Omega}_1=\bzero$.
-This is no coincidence but rather a consequence of perturbing about the threshold value of the P\'eclet number for spontaneous motion.
-This family of solutions has previously been calculated based on the separability of the order-$\epsilon$ problem in spherical coordinates \cite{Morozov:19,Saha:21}.
-Unlike in \cite{Morozov:19,Saha:21}, we do not assume \textit{a priori} that the motion of the particle is along a line and that the concentration and velocity fields are axially symmetric about the direction of that motion.
-For this reason, it is convenient to represent the known solutions to the homogeneous problem at order $\epsilon$ in invariant form as \refstepcounter{equation}
+The order-$\epsilon$ problem is homogeneous; it is also linear, except for the nonlinear constant term in the matching condition \eqref{c1 far}, which merely determines a uniform reference value for $c_1$.
+Despite being homogeneous, the order-$\epsilon$ problem possesses a family of non-trivial solutions corresponding to steady rectilinear motion of the particle with an arbitrary velocity vector $\bU_1$ and without rotation, i.e., $\boldsymbol{\Omega}_1=\bzero$.
+The existence of these solutions is no coincidence but an expected consequence of perturbing about the threshold value of the P\'eclet number.
+These homogeneous solutions have been calculated in \cite{Morozov:19} using separation of variables in spherical coordinates.
+We here rewrite these solutions as \refstepcounter{equation}